(281) 888-5581

 Once the expunction process is initiated, it generally takes a few months until the process is completed.
 After the petition is received, a hearing date is set.
 If your expunction is granted, the court will order the expunction and ultimate destruction of your criminal record.

-How a Skilled Expunction Lawyer Can Accelerate the Long Process
+Hiring a Skilled Expunction Lawyer to